 As one of the UK’s leading and longest-running providers of teacher education, we can offer you the best foundation for a successful career in the profession.
 Completion of this Postgraduate Certificate in Education will provide you with Qualified Teacher Status (QTS) from one of the highest rated providers in the country.

 If you study PGCE Secondary at Roehampton you will be taught by a supportive, passionate and driven team of academic staff.
-Our experienced team strive to ensure you receive the best education and will encourage you to become a confident and successful teacher.
-Your placement will be confirmed before the start of term, and your mentors in schools are trained to ensure you achieve your full potential.
+Our experienced team strive to ensure you receive the best training and will encourage you to become a confident and successful teacher.
+Your placement will be confirmed before the start of term, and your mentors in schools are also trained to ensure you achieve your full potential.
 In addition to our academic staff, we also have a range of support departments to help you with everything from dealing with money matters, to support with your studies.
+Your course will provide you with a holistic view of the profession; you will look at the child, the curriculum and teacher.

 - Art and Design